Name Change And Divorce

 When medical malpractice attorneys review a case, they will make a determination as to whether or not the claim meets the legal criteria necessary for the victim to receive compensation.
 For a claim to have merit, all of the following must be true:

-1. The victim was a patient of the healthcare provider, whether that provider was a doctor, nurse, hospital, or other medical professional.
-Because of this professional relationship, the provider has a duty of care toward the patient.
+1. The victim was a patient of the healthcare provider, whether that provider was a doctor, nurse, … Read the rest

 Workers’ Comp Qualification